itzdineshx/Edunet_AI_internship_2025/README.md

-# Advanced Human Pose Estimation
+# Advanced Human Pose Estimation 🤖

 This project is a **Pose Estimation Application** designed to provide comprehensive pose analysis and insights into biomechanics.
-It utilizes cutting-edge machine learning models for accurate pose detection and analysis, offering users a powerful tool for applications like sports analysis, fitness tracking, and more.
+It utilizes cutting-edge machine learning models for accurate pose detection and analysis, offering users a powerful tool for applications like sports analysis 🏃‍♂️, fitness tracking 💪, and more.

 ---

-## Features
+## Features ✨

 - **Real-time Pose Detection:** Supports analysis for images and videos.
 - **Customizable Settings:** Adjust confidence thresholds and choose between analysis modes.